Differentially Quantized Gradient Methods

-In Fig.~\ref{fig:exp-2}, we compare the performance of the differentially quantized algorithms DQ--HB (Algorithm~\ref{alg:DQHB}), DQ--AGD (Algorithm~\ref{alg:DQAGD}) and DQ--GD (Algorithm~\ref{alg:DQGD_short}) on least-squares problems \eqref{eq:obj_LS}.
-We set $\alpha=0$ for Algorithm~\ref{alg:DQHB}, and DQ--HB still converges empirically for this parameter.
+In Fig.~\ref{fig:exp-2}, we compare the performance of the differentially quantized algorithms DQ-HB (Algorithm~\ref{alg:DQHB}), DQ-AGD (Algorithm~\ref{alg:DQAGD}) and DQ-GD (Algorithm~\ref{alg:DQGD_short}) on least-squares problems \eqref{eq:obj_LS}.
+We use the same experimental setup as in \figref{fig:exp}, with the uniform scalar quantizer.
+The stepsize, the interpolation coefficient and the dynamic ranges are set to the values prescribed by Theorems~\ref{thm:DQ-GD} (DQ-GD),~\ref{thm:DQ-AGD} (ADQ-GD), and~\ref{thm:DQ-HB} (ADQ-HB).
+We set $\alpha=0$ for Algorithm~\ref{alg:DQHB}, and DQ-HB still converges empirically for this parameter.
 We also record the performance of the corresponding unquantized gradient methods HB, AGD and GD.
 The curves exhibit the two phase transitions and comparative performance as discussed above.
 The level lines that the contraction factors of these DQ schemes rest on for $R\geq R_2$ are almost the same as the corresponding linear convergence rates $\sigma$ of their unquantized counterparts.
-We observe that there is a gap between the worst-case linear convergence rate $\sigma_{\mathrm{AGD}}$ that we design DQ--AGD to follow and the empirical convergence rate of AGD.
+We observe that there is a gap between the worst-case linear convergence rate $\sigma_{\mathrm{AGD}}$ that we design DQ-AGD to follow and the empirical convergence rate of AGD.
 This is because AGD applies for functions that are not necessarily twice continuously differentiable, and the least-squares problems \eqref{eq:obj_LS} happen not to be a worst-case problem class for AGD.